Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

    |               | output device dynamic range.                         |
    +---------------+------------------------------------------------------+

-User can also use below compile time parameters to the pipeline.
+You can also use the following compile-time parameters to the pipeline.

-.. table::  Compiletime parameters for the pipeline
+.. table::  Compile-Time Parameters for the Pipeline

    +-----------------+------------------------------------------------------+
    | Parameter       | Description                                          |